gdsbook/book/notebooks/10_clustering_and_regionalization.md

 ## Introduction

 The world's hardest questions are complex and multi-faceted.
-Effective methods to learn from data should recognize this.
+Effective methods to learn from data recognize this.
 Many questions and challenges are inherently multidimensional; they are affected, shaped, and defined by many different components all acting simultaneously.
 In statistical terms, these processes are called *multivariate processes*, as opposed to *univariate processes*, where only a single variable acts at once.
 Clustering is a fundamental method of geographical analysis that draws insights from large, complex multivariate processes.
 It works by finding similarities among the many dimensions in a multivariate process, condensing them down into a simpler representation.
-Thus, through clustering, a complex and difficult to understand process is recast into a simpler one that even non-technical audiences can work with.
+Thus, through clustering, a complex and difficult to understand process is recast into a simpler one that even non-technical audiences can use.

-Clustering as we discuss it in this chapter borrows heavily from unsupervised statistical learning {cite}`friedman2001elements`.
+Clustering (as we discuss it in this chapter) borrows heavily from unsupervised statistical learning {cite}`friedman2001elements`.
-Often, clustering involves sorting observations into groups without any prior idea on what the groups are (or, in machine learning jargon, without any labels, hence the _unsupervised_ nature).
+Often, clustering involves sorting observations into groups without any prior idea about what the groups are (or, in machine learning jargon, without any labels, hence the _unsupervised_ name).
 These groups are delineated so that members of a group should be more similar to one another than they are to members of a different group.
 Each group is referred to as a *cluster* while the process of assigning objects to groups is known as *clustering*.
 If done well, these clusters can be characterized by their *profile*, a simple summary of what members of a group are like in terms of the original multivariate phenomenon.

 Since a good cluster is more
 similar internally than it is to any other cluster, these cluster-level profiles